Python-SIP/sip/doc/abi_13.rst

     copied and may be modified in situ.
 Arrays support the buffer protocol and so can be passed to other modules, again without the underlying memory being copied.

-    :class:`sip.array` objects are not supported by the code generator.
-They can only be created by handwritten code.

     :param data:
         the address of the start of the C/C++ array.